 How to create news or promotional messages?

-Step 1: Identify the specific news, event, or offer you want to communicate about, based on your marketing strategy
+Step 1: Identify the specific news, event, or offer you want to communicate, based on your marketing strategy

 Step 2: Decide which kind of content would be most suitable for the different audiences